GameDevBench: Evaluating Agentic Capabilities Through Game Development: Evaluation

-\textbf{Multimodal tooling consistently improves agent performance.} We find that providing an agent with either the MCP or video instructions improves performance.
-This trend holds across almost all models (with the exception of \texttt{Claude Haiku 4.5} where performance remains similar).
-However, the best performing method differs between models.
-For example, \texttt{Gemini 3 Flash} benefits from MCP, improving from $47.0\%$ to $50.0\%$ compared to $48.5\%$ when using video.
-On the other hand, \texttt{Claude Sonnet 4.5} improves from $33.3\%$ to $41.7\%$ using video while seeing no improvement when using the MCP.
-Using both MCP and video provides negligible additional benefit, achieving similar performance as the best of either method.
+\textbf{Multimodal tooling consistently improves agent performance.} We find that providing an agent with both the MCP and video instructions almost always improves performance.
+This trend holds across most models, though the gains vary across agents.
+We see the largest gain with \model{GPT-5.4} where performance increases from $41.1\% \rightarrow 52.0\%$.
+The only exceptions to this are \model{GPT-5.4 Mini} in \framework{OpenHands}---which is not its native harness---and \model{Gemini 3 Flash} where performance marginally decreases.
+Additionally, we evaluate \model{GPT-5.4 Mini}, \model{Claude Haiku 4.5}, and \model{Gemini 3 Flash} using the MCP or video instructions in isolation.
+Surprisingly, video runtime often provides more improvement than enabling both forms of multimodal feedback.
+An exception is \model{Gemini 3 Flash} which performs similarly across all methods.
 Although all tasks can be verified through code, visual feedback allows agents to verify and amend mistakes.
 This behavior strongly resembles that seen in recent work~\citep{yin2026visionasinversegraphicsagentinterleavedmultimodal}, where visual feedback improves agentic performance.

-\textbf{Agentic framework choice can have significant impact on performance, but the effect varies depending on the model.} We evaluate \texttt{Claude Sonnet 4.5}, \texttt{Gemini 3 Flash}, and \texttt{GPT 5.1 Codex} using both their original frameworks and \model{OpenHands} (Table~\ref{tab:task_results}).
-We observe that both \texttt{Claude Sonnet 4.5} and \texttt{GPT 5.1 Codex} increase performance from $33.3\%$ to $43.2\%$ and $34.1\%$ to $45.5\%$ respectively, when switching from their native frameworks to \model{OpenHands}.
-On the other hand, \texttt{Gemini 3 Flash}'s performance decreases from $47.0\%$ to $36.4\%$, rendering it the best of the three models in their native agentic frameworks and the worst in \model{OpenHands}.
-This is likely due to incompatible editing tools between Gemini models and \model{OpenHands}~\footnote{https://github.com/OpenHands/OpenHands/issues/9454}
+\textbf{Agentic harness choice can impact performance, but the effect varies depending on the model.} We evaluate \model{Claude Haiku 4.5}, \model{Gemini 3 Flash}, and \model{GPT-5.4 Mini} using both their original harness and \framework{OpenHands} (Table~\ref{tab:task_results}).
+When using \framework{OpenHands}, we observe that \model{Claude Haiku 4.5} shows a small increase in performance from $16.5\%$ to $17.7\%$. \model{GPT-5.4 Mini} offers mixed performance, improving over the baseline from $36.9\%$ to $38.4\%$, yet degrading from $39.0\%$ to $36.9\%$ when using multimodal feedback in \framework{OpenHands}.
+On the other hand, \model{Gemini 3 Flash}'s performance significantly decreases from $45.4\%$ to $30.3\%$ in \framework{OpenHands}.
+This is likely due to incompatible editing tools between Gemini models and \framework{OpenHands}~\footnote{https://github.com/OpenHands/OpenHands/issues/9454}.